tylersfoot/tylersbot/README.md

 `Command`: the format of the slash command
 > if it's in a command group, there will be a space (e.g. `/group command`)
 >
-> everything else is the parameters:type
+> everything else is the parameters:type, or paramaters?:type for optional

 `Description`: a description of what the command does